 - 1-2 Tablespoons herbs/vegetables (scent leaves, bitter leaves, uziza leaves, mint leaves, parsley, spinach)

 Gather your ingredients and set them aside.

 Add the herb you’re using and combine.
-Turn off the heat and allow the heat residual to warm up the herb.
-Add your choice of herbs, uziza, scent leaves, mint, parsley, scent leaves are all great substitutes, so people love vegetables in it, just do you..lol.
-If you love spinach you can use it.
+Turn off the heat and allow the residual to warm up the herb.
+Add your choice of herbs, uziza, scent leaves, mint, and parsley, and scent leaves are all great substitutes; some people love vegetables in the soup, just do you..lol.
+If you love spinach, you can use it.

 Serv and enjoy!

 Don’t forget to subscribe to the Aliyahsrecipesandtips newsletter for free and receive the new post notifications right in your inbox.